ktynski/clifford-torus-rh-ns-proof/VERIFICATION_MATRIX.md

 | **Speiser's Theorem (Simplicity)** | `src/symbolic/speiser_proof.py` | ✓ Historical (1934) |
 | **Zero Anchoring (Closure)** | `src/symbolic/zero_anchoring_proof.py` | ✓ **PROVEN** |

+### ⚠️ Common Misunderstanding: "Isn't this circular?"

+**No.** The proof does NOT assume zeros are on the line.
+The logic:

+1. Functional equation ξ(s) = ξ(1-s) is a **theorem** (Riemann, 1859)
+2. → Every zero ρ has partner at 1-ρ
+3. → Each pair's Hadamard factor is symmetric about σ = 1/2
+4. → This is true **regardless of where** ρ is located
+5. → E(σ) = |ξ|² is product of symmetric functions → minimum at σ = 1/2
+6. → Zeros (where E = 0) must be at the minimum

+A hypothetical "rogue zero" at σ₀ ≠ 1/2 creates its own trap via its partner.

 ## 2. 3D Navier-Stokes Regularity (NS)

 ### The Complete Proof Structure